How to Find the Right CNA Training Program Near Athens Alabama

 It Takes Just a Few Minutes to Start Your CNA Career

-The Role of a CNA
+The Function of a CNA

 - Furnishing basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Cleaning and dressing patients